hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 - What is it good for?
 - Where are resources where I can learn more? (because the shell is awesome)

+## TOC
+* What is the shell?
+* Setting up
+* Starting with the shell
+* The Unix directory file structure (a.k.a. where am I?)
+* Full vs. Relative Paths
+* Saving time with shortcuts, wild cards, and tab completion
+* Saving time with shortcuts, wild cards, and tab completion
+* Command History
+* Examining Files
+* Creating, moving, copying, and removing
+* Writing Files

 ## What is the shell?

 The *shell* is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.